ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 I need LOTs of decal in my game, are there performance best practice?
 -------------------
 - make all decal cube as thin/small as possible
-- don't overlap decals(over draw)
+- don't overlap decals(overdraw)
-- Set ZTest to LessEqual, and Cull to Back, if your camera never goes into decal's cube volume, this will improve GPU performance a lot!
+- Set ZTest to LessEqual, and Cull to Back in material inspector, if your camera never goes into decal's cube volume, doing this will improve GPU performance a lot!

 Editor System Requirements
 -------------------